s8sg/kafka-connect-zookeeper/README.md

-This is a Zookeeper Kafka connector implementation for both sink and the source.
+**This is a Zookeeper Kafka connector implementation for both sink and the source**

 #### Instructions for building
 -------------------------